eda-aty/Coffee-Shop-Data-Analysis-Sql-Project/README.md

 I developed a SQL-based analysis using PostgreSQL to extract actionable insights from Maven Roastery coffee shop sales data.
 This project is focused on querying and analyzing, and aims to produce data-driven strategies for sales marketing, customer segmentation, and consumption efficiency.
 This project analyzes the sales transactions from a coffee shop, stored in the Transactions table.

 ## Dataset :
-This analysis is based on the coffee shop business from January 2023 - June 2023 in Kaggle.
+This analysis is based on the coffee shop business from January 2023 - June 2023 in Kaggle  [here](https://www.kaggle.com/datasets/ahmedabbas757/coffee-sales).
 Coffeshop dataset includes transaction records that include details about transactions and products, including transaction ID, sales date/time, product type and detail, product categories, transaction count, unit price, store location.

 ## 🛠️  Tools and Methedology: PostgreSQL, LookerStudio
-#Data Collection: Kaggle data set
+*Data Collection: Kaggle data set
-#Data transformation: Data cleaning using Postgresql queries
-#Performed data modelling : Using  PostgreSQL to analyse transactions table in a dataset
-#KPI’S determaning: Total sales, Total orders, Total transactions quantity
-#Adding sql queries: Solved some business problems and extracting Month, Day, Hour, and Day of Week from transaction_date and transaction_time.
+*Data transformation: Data cleaning using Postgresql queries *Performed data modelling : Using  PostgreSQL to analyse transactions table in a dataset *KPI’S determaning: Total sales, Total orders, Total transactions quantity *Adding sql queries: Solved some business problems and extracting Month, Day, Hour, and Day of Week from transaction_date and transaction_time.
-#Data visualization:  Using Looker Studio which included project objectives
+*Data visualization:  Using Looker Studio which included project objectives

 ## 🔧 Project Objectives: